-Providing your audience with a story like this keeps them coming back daily.
+Providing your audience with a story like this will keep them coming back daily by adding a more personal connection to the relationship they have with your brand.
 They want to know about your company, but also the people behind it.

 Do Use Video

-Over the years, Instagram has added and made significant improvements to their video feature.
+Over the years, Instagram has added and made significant improvements to their video features.

-Extend your brand’s storytelling experience capturing funny team moments, walking people through your office, highlighting how a product works, or creating a tutorial, through video.
+Extend your brand’s storytelling experience by using video to capture funny team moments, walk people through your office, highlight how a product works, or create a tutorial.